-Around the world, children are being imprisoned for petty crimes and crimes they did not commit.
-Often incarcerated with adults, they face inhumane conditions + sexual/predatorial abuse.
-Poor + alone, they have no legal counsel + nowhere to turn.
+Children in Burundi + Cambodia are often imprisoned for petty crimes or crimes they did not commit.
+In Cambodia, children can be be held in adult prisons while awaiting trial, exposing them to serious risk, such as sexual/predatorial abuse.
+Poor, frightened + alone, these children have no legal counsel + nowhere to turn.
 The consequences are devastating.
-IBJ's Juvenile Justice project will give 250 children early access to a trained + compassionate lawyer in Burundi, Cambodia, the DRC, India + Syria.
-Give vulnerable children the gift of justice!
+IBJ's Juvenile Justice project will give 250 children early access to a trained + compassionate lawyer.
+Give children the gift of justice!

 IBJ is a non-profit organization that gives the world's most marginalized, including children, early + free access to a lawyer.
 For example, 14 year old "Yash" was arrested by police for stealing fruit from a tree.
 To force a confession, police suspended him by his fingers, causing irreparable damage.
-IBJ's Juvenile Justice project will ensure that in 5 countries (Burundi, Cambodia, DRC, India + Syria) 250 boys + girls like Yash will have a lawyer's protection.
+IBJ's Juvenile Justice project will ensure that in Burundi, and Cambodia 250 boys + girls like Yash will have a lawyer's protection.
 Access to Justice saves!

 Supporting IBJ's Juvenile Justice project is an investment in a 50+ year future for 250 vulnerable children.
 All children deserve a chance!
 IBJ's work makes a concrete difference.
 In Cambodia, torture dropped from 95% to 5% in cases where IBJ lawyers intervened.
-In China, IBJ introduced the Appropriate Adult scheme, which assigns adults to juveniles in police stations so as to safeguard their welfare.
 IBJ's legal aid is among the least expensive + most effective in the world!